 - Spartanburg Community College’s Spark Center.

-- A growing number of collaborative, flex-term and low-cost collaborative working spaces such as Endeavor and Textile Hall, among many others, are offered in the Upstate region.
+- A growing number of collaborative, flex-term and low-cost collaborative working spaces such as Endeavor and THRIVE, among many others, are offered in the Upstate region.

-With all of these regional assets combined, it’s no surprise that Greenville was ranked 5th in the nation in net business creation, according to Inc’s 50 Best US Cities for Starting a Business.
+With all of these regional assets combined, it’s no surprise that Greenville was ranked 5th in the nation in net business creation, according to Inc. Magazine’s 50 Best US Cities for Starting a Business.

 Let our team connect you to innovation space that suits your needs.

 Support for Innovation